 I am currently a Radboud Excellence Initiative fellow, working in the Department of Astrophysics.
-My interests are in the transient phenomena that occur in the later stages of their evolution, including gamma-ray bursts, supernovae and fast radio bursts, and the evolution of the massive stars and binary systems which preceed these events.
+My interests are in the transient phenomena that occur in the later stages of stellar evolution, including gamma-ray bursts and fast radio bursts, and the evolution of the massive stars and binary systems which preceed these events.

 I am also interested in a class of highly magnetised neutron star, or 'magnetars'.
 The origin of their exteme magnetic fields, how they fit into the zoo of other compact object systems (e.g. pulsars, XRBs), and whether they are formed in regular core-collapse supernovae, are all unclear.
-Magnetars are interesting in their own right, but have also been invoked as playing a role in range of transient phenomena, including compact object merger (short) GRBs and kilonovae, collapsar (long) GRBs, superluminous supernovae, rapidly evolving optical transients and fast radio bursts.
+Magnetars are interesting in their own right, but have also been invoked as playing a role in range of transient phenomena, including compact object merger (short) GRBs, collapsar (long) GRBs, superluminous supernovae, fast blue optical transients and fast radio bursts.
 We are still trying to understand these transients, in terms of the emission physics, central power sources and also in the wider contexts of late stellar evolution and the evolution and chemical enrichment of galaxies.
 Several new facilities and large surveys across the electromagnetic spectrum and beyond are underway or due to start within the next decade, so this is a particularly exciting time to be exploring the origins of the most dramatic events the Universe has to offer!

 An artistic interpretation of my PhD... well, this paper at least: